by Robin Imbrogno, on Dec 2, 2021 2:37:56 PM

 Connecticut employers must keep wage records going back at least three years at their office.

-Wage records must show the employees:
+Wage records must show an employee's:

 Connecticut Pay Equity Law